ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 Download these cheats directly on your Switch using [**AIO-Switch-Updater**](https://github.com/karmicpumpkin/NX-60FPS-RES-GFX-Cheats#cheat-downloads)

-You can search for games that have cheats by using the automatically updated [**Games List.**](https://github.com/karmicpumpkin/NX-60FPS-RES-GFX-Cheats/blob/main/GAMES.md)
+You can search for games that have cheats by using the automatically updated [**Games List**](https://github.com/karmicpumpkin/NX-60FPS-RES-GFX-Cheats/blob/main/GAMES.md)
 * selecting the game **NAME** will take you to a file that contains a credit for the cheat author(s) as well as any information they've included about the cheat
 * selecting a **TITLE ID** will take you to the game's TitleID directory which contains the credit/info file and the cheats directory for the game
 * selecting a **BUILD ID** or **VERSION** will take you directly to the corresponding cheat file

-To mass download the entire repository on a computer click "Code" -> "Download ZIP" and extract and copy the TitleID folders to your SD card under `atmosphere/contents`
+To mass download the entire cheat repository on a computer click "Code" -> "Download ZIP", extract the zip and copy the TitleID folders to your SD card under `sdmc:/atmosphere/contents` for usage

 ## Recommended tools